bevyengine/bevy-website/content/learn/book/control-flow/commands.md

 [`Commands`]: https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Commands.html
 [`Command`]: https://docs.rs/bevy/latest/bevy/prelude/trait.Command.html
 [`queue`]: https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Commands.html#method.queue
+[Custom Commands]: /learn/book/control-flow/commands#custom-commands

 ## When Do Commands Take Effect?

-`Commands` allow users to queue up changes as part of systems, deferring the work until later to avoid disrupting both system parallelism and data-oriented access of components.
-Specifically, `Commands` are applied whenever a [`Schedule`] is completed.
+`Commands` allow users to queue up changes as part of systems, deferring the work until later to avoid disrupting both system parallelism and data-oriented access of `Components`.
+Specifically, by default `Commands` are applied whenever a [`Schedule`] is completed.
 Ordinarily, this will occur multiple times during and after each frame.
 As a result, systems will always see the effects of `Commands` queued by systems in other schedules.

 ```rust
 // An Event we want to trigger.